BunsDev/chainlink-vault-ERC4626/STIPS.md

 ## Open Questions
-_Pose any open questions you may still have about potential solutions here.
-We want to be sure that they have been resolved before moving ahead with talk about the implementation.
-This section should be living and breathing through out this process._
 - [ ] What assets and what chain to use?
 Why?
     - *Answer*
 - [ ]How will the swap on the destination chain trigger the CCIP message to update the accounting?